polterguy/micro/help-files/Micro/19 - Extension widgets - MySQL Datagrid.md

 - __[table]__ - Which table to databind your datagrid towards.
 This argument is mandatory.
 - __[columns]__ - Collection of which columns your datagrid should have.
 This argument is mandatory.
 - __[page-size]__ - How many items your datagrid should retrieve during databind invocations.
 This argument is optional, and defaults to 10.
-- __[databind]__ - If you declare this argument, and set its value to boolean _"false"_, the datagrid will _not_ be initially databound.
+- __[databind]__ - Whether or not the datagrid should be initially databound.
 This argument is optional, and it defaults to _"true"_.
 - __[headers]__ - If you don't want to render any headers _at all_ for your datagrid, you can provide this argument, and set its value to a boolean _"false"_.

-In addition to the above arguments, this widget also supports the following optional arguments.
-These arguments are only used during the _initial_ databind invocation, and are passed _"as is"_ to __[micro.widgets.mysql.datagrid.databind]__, as it is being invoked when your datagrid is created.

-- __[filter]__ - Filter for _initial_ databind invocation.
-This argument is optional.
-- __[page]__ - Page for _initial_ databind invocation.
-This argument is optional.
-- __[sort-by]__ - Sorting for _initial_ databind invocation.
-This argument is optional.
-- __[sort-direction]__ - Sorting direction for _initial_ databind invocation.
-This argument is optional.

-**Notice**, the above 4 arguments are only relevant if you choose to databind your datagrid during its initial instantiation, which is its default behaviour.
-To avoid databinding your datagrid during its initial instantiation, you can pass in `databind:bool:false` as an argument to it.
-All arguments besides those shown above, will be applied to your datagrid's root widget, allowing you to for instance override your table's CSS class, etc. Below is an example of changing some of its attributes.
+All arguments besides the above, will be applied to your datagrid's root widget, allowing you to for instance override your table's CSS class, etc. Below is an example of changing some of its attributes.

 ```hyperlambda-snippet